oskarvid/happy-snake/README.md

 Put them in your references directory.

 ### Preprocessing the reference files
 hap.py will do all preprocessing of your fasta file, just put it in the references directory.
+If you have an already unzipped fasta file the workflow will skip this step.

 ### Configuring the go.sh script
 If you want to use a different reference file directory than the default one, change the path in the variable called `REFERENCES` in the `./scripts/go.sh` script and point it to your reference file directory.